 With most business-critical devices now constantly connected to Wi-Fi, your wireless infrastructure must be rock solid to prevent any negative impact to business.

 Many organisations cut costs at the wireless site survey stage resulting in them either deploying far more access points than they require or positioning them in the wrong place.
 As a result they suffer interference, coverage, connectivity or capacity issues when demand or the number of devices increase.

 Find out how I.T.
 Director Rob successfully resolves his wireless networking issues and implements Mobile Device Management for his organisation, so he can do more with less…

 Autodata conducts detailed Wireless Site Surveys using the leading software tool for Wi-Fi planning and maintenance, including spectrum analysis and coverage heatmapping alongside 3D predictive network planning.
 This allows for full access-point simulation to be tested prior to deployment.

-You may have had Wi-Fi surveys before but Autodata’s is the most advanced in the market for resolving:
+You may have had a wireless site survey before but Autodata’s is the most advanced in the market for resolving:

 - Coverage Issues: Wi-Fi works over public frequencies, which makes it vulnerable to interference from other devices e.g. microwaves, radar, cameras that share the same spectrum.
 Performing an on-site (rather than just an online) Wireless Survey is the only way to guarantee the success of your network.
 You need a validation survey performed to sample certain areas and confirm the predicted results.
 One site survey walk-through is enough to collect it all: active, passive and spectrum survey information.